sysfce2/AviSynth_masktools/README.md

 - filters are auto registering their mt mode as MT_NICE_FILTER for Avisynth+
-- Avisynth+ high bit depth support (incl. planar RGB, color spaces with alpha plane are supported from v2.2.7) All filters are now supporting 10, 12, 14, 16 bits and float Threshold and sc_value parameters are scaled automatically to the current bit depth (v2.2.5-) from a default 8-bit value.
+- Avisynth+ high bit depth support (incl. planar RGB, color spaces with alpha plane are supported from v2.2.7) All filters are now supporting 10, 12, 14, 16 bits and float
+  Note: From v2.2.15 the 32 bit float U and V chroma channels are 0 centered instead of 0.5, supporting the change in Avisynth+ in May 2018.
+Use masktools2 v2.2.14 with Avs+ r2664
+  Threshold and sc_value parameters are scaled automatically to the current bit depth (v2.2.5-) from a default 8-bit value.
   Y,U,V,A (and parameters chroma/alpha) negative (memset) values are scaled automatically to the current bit depth (v2.2.7-, chroma/alpha v.2.2.8) from a default 8-bit value.
   Default range of such parameters can be overridden to 8-16 bits or float.